-Strong scented hybrid with a rich and long flowering- from May to September in optimal conditions.
-The Goldflame honeysuckle is less vigorous than the common honeysuckle; the leaves are lighter.
+Golden Flame (also known as 'Goldflame' and 'American Beauty') is a strong-scented honeysuckle hybrid with a rich and long flowering- from May to September in optimal conditions.
+Golden Flame is less vigorous than the common honeysuckle, and the leaves are lighter.

-(sometimes called "Fragrant honeysuckle - lonicera x heckrottii, created in the USA in 1895 from lonicera x americana & Lonicera sempervirens)
+(sometimes called "American Beauty Honeysuckle" - lonicera x heckrottii, created in the USA in 1895 from lonicera x americana & Lonicera sempervirens)

-The location should be warm, semi-shady, with rich (even moist) garden soil.
+Needs a warm, semi-shady location with rich (even moist) garden soil.
 Base/roots should be protected against dryness.
-This honeysuckle thrives in high air humidity (near coasts, rivers, near high groundwater zones, etc.).
+This honeysuckle thrives in high air humidity (near coasts, rivers, near high groundwater zones, etc..).
 Dryness favors aphid infestation.
-Distance between two plants: 1.5 - 3 metres.
+Distance between plants: 1.5 - 3 metres.

 Semi woody climber, bushy growth of medium vigour, slightly twining, reaching a height up to 4 metres.
-This honeysuckle develops a trunk slowly; early bud burst (shoots develop in early spring), and the foliage lasts from April to October.
+This honeysuckle develops a trunk slowly; early bud burst (shoots develop in early spring) with the foliage lasting from April to October.
 Flowering lasts from June to September, may even last until the first frost.
 The flower whorls/clusters sit on semi-long stems and often on several levels above each other.
 During the first wave of flowers, new buds develop in the upper leaf axils.
 The inflorescences are lively pink, white on the inside, golden yellow on the inside when withered.
-"Gold flame" flowers are more reddish on the outside and are denser in the tuft; otherwise, they are as the "American Beauty" honeysuckle.
 Scent of the flowers is strong and vanilla-like.
 The red berries appear rarely and are inedible.
 To avoid a balding of the plant, prune back into the old wood at a height of about 0.5 m before sprouting.
 Pruning in summer stimulates branching.

-A trellis with horizontal elements (rods or wires)-- as well as fences, pergolas and other constructions--can be used as a support for this honeysuckle.
-Chose a trellis in the easy, medium or light design ranges.
+A trellis with horizontal elements (rods or wires)-- as well as fences, pergolas, and other constructions--can be used as a support for this honeysuckle.
+Choose a trellis in the easy, medium or light design ranges.
 The heavy and massive design ranges provide better aeration of the plant and protect it from too much heat.